SCOTCAT.COM

 Relevant Information:

 Habitat: Aspidoras mephisto is described from the Anésio III and Russão II cave system, upper Tocantins River basin, Goiás, Brazil.
 Description: The species can be readily distinguished from its congeners by troglomorphic features and also by presenting the following combination of features: infraorbital 1 generally with well-developed ventral laminar; or moderately developed; poorly-developed serrations on posterior margin of pectoral spine; nuchal plate not externally visible; dorsal fin, even in conspicuously coloured specimens, with only dark brown or black chromatophores concentrated on rays, forming spots in some specimens; membranes hyaline; or sparse dark brown or black chromatophores on membranes, not forming any conspicuous pattern; and inner laminar expansion of infraorbital 1 moderately developed.
 This newly discovered species (2017) lives in caves making it the first cave dwelling member of the Corydoradinae found.
 Aspidoras posses a duel fontanel bone structure in the skull whereas Corydoras have only the one larger fontanel.
-Lineage: All Aspidoras belong to Lineage 2 with the exception of A. pauciradiatus which will prove to be a Corydoras and if a revision is carried out will be Gastrodermus (Cope, 1878) and a member of Lineage 5 alongside members of the "elegans group".
+Lineage: All Aspidoras belong to Lineage 2 and when there is a revision they will stay as Aspidoras von Ihering, 1907 with the type species of A. rochai Ihering, 1907.
+As of the latest update (Dias et al 2024), Aspidoras mephisto has been placed in Lineage 2 and has retained the genus name of Aspidoras.
 Aquarium Care: Best kept in groups of six or more and are best housed with small fishes that are not aggressive.
 Although no plants occur in their habitat you can still provide a planted area in the tank for cover and include a soft substrate such as sand or small rounded gravel with coral sand added if in a soft water area.
 This species if ever exported would need a very dimly lit aquarium to prosper.
 Diet: Flake, tablet foods, small live and frozen foods.
+Etymology: The epithet “mephisto” refers to the shortened name of Mephistopheles, demon from the German folklore.
+Mephistopheles comes from the Greek by the combination of three words: (me), a negation, (phos), meaning light, and (philis), meaning loving, literally “not-light-loving”, or the one who does not love the light, making allusion to the subterranean behavior of the new species.
+A noun in apposition.
 Remarks: As this species lives in a cave system which is formed by limestone rock a higher pH above neutral would be best.

 Common Name: